 Miniature* Very Short Story Competition 2023 was held as part of the Sydney WorldPride festival.
-The theme for the competition was, “Amplified”.
-With over 100 entries, and a high standard of writing, judging was tough, but ultimatley we found a winning story that was both touching and beautiful, no small feet in just 50 words.
+The theme for the competition was “Amplified”.
+With over 100 entries, and a high standard of writing, judging was tough, but ultimately, we found a winning story that was both touching and beautiful, no small feat in just 50 words.
 We also awarded five Highly Commended prizes (presented here in no particular order).

 Please see the photos and biographies of our winners this year.

 Roxane is a young writer and filmmaker of Bolivian heritage.
 She holds a BA in North and Latin American Studies from Free University Berlin and studied musicology at Reed College in Portland, Oregon.
 Currently, she is part of the Filmarche Collective in Berlin.
 She has worked in translation, journalism, and film, publishing on environmental and LBGT related issues.
 Her short film Aberration has been featured and won awards at the Madrid Human Rights Film Festival, the Toronto Alternative Film Festival, and the Los Angeles Awareness Festival

 When my roommate came home – gorgeous with joy, her medical exam conquered – I had my present ready: her first stethoscope.
 She laughed, immediately trying it on me.
 And when my amplified and treacherous heartbeat reached her ears, she smiled wondrously.
 “Deirdre… do you…?”
 I answered with a kiss.

 Scott-Patrick Mitchell is a WA based non-binary poet who writes about addiction, recovery and queer identity in the archives.
 Follow them @spmpoet on Instagram.